Shahaf-F-S/Shahaf-F-S/README.md

-# My name is Shahaf
+# Hi 👋, My name is Shahaf

 I am a self-taught programmer and software developer.
-Alongside being a passionate developer, I have been a pianist, a clay sculptor, an Origami artist, a a painter, my whole life.
+Alongside being a passionate developer, I have been a pianist, a clay sculptor, an Origami artist, a painter, my whole life.
-I also compose music for the piano, as well as write and compose songs.
+I also sketch and draw, compose music for the piano, as well as write and compose songs of my own.

-I am a Computer Science and Software Engineering teacher in high school, and have been previously teaching in Junior high.
+I am a full-time Computer Science and Software Engineering teacher in high school.
-I also work as a private teacher for those subjects.

 I currently teach the following courses:

 - Programming in Python